braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/guidelines_and_tips.md

 Braze automatically adjusts inputted email addresses to trim any whitespace.
 Email addresses targeted via the Braze servers must be validated per the [RFC 2822][24] standards.
 In addition to these standards, Braze does not accept the following characters and recognizes them as invalid.
 If an email is bounced, Braze marks the email as invalid and the subscription status is not changed.

-{% details Unaccepted characters outside of RFC Standards %}
+{% details Unaccepted characters outside of RFC standards %}
 - *
 - /
 - ?